20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ![wormhole](/assets/wormhole_1.png)

-While the performance isn't too bad at ~70ms/frame, its definitely time to fix our timestepping - particularly to cut down on polar artifacts
+While the performance isn't too bad at ~70ms/frame, its definitely time to fix our timestepping - particularly to cut down on spherical artifacts

 ## Dynamic Timestepping